aimixsaka/amex/README.md

 Always WIP...

 ## Summary

+This project serves as a platform for me to practice and experiment with new ideas and concepts, such as `Data Oriented Design`, `Arena allocator`...

+That said, it's a project just for fun.

 There are several problems in this interpreter:

 - Did too many things at runtime, say, e.g, why change argument number at runtime ?